car251290/Fullstack-soccer/README.md

 In Node.js the new ECMAScript standards can be used without problems, as you don't have to wait for all your users to update their browsers - you are in charge of deciding which ECMAScript version to use by changing the Node.js version, and you can also enable specific experimental features by running Node.js with flags.

+How do I find which version of V8 ships with a particular version of Node.js?

+Node.js provides a simple way to list all dependencies and respective versions that ship with a specific binary through the process global object.
+In case of the V8 engine, type the following in your terminal to retrieve its version:

 ## API reference documentation
 The API reference documentation provides detailed information about a function or object in Node.js.
 This documentation indicates what arguments a method accepts, the return value of that method, and what errors may be related to that method.
 It also indicates which methods are available for different versions of Node.js.